-- There are two types of payments; yearly renewable payments fixed for one year at a time, and normally increase in line with age, OR level term payments which are fixed for the life of the policy.
+- There are two types of payments; age-rated payments fixed for one year at a time, and normally increase in line with age, OR level term payments which are fixed for the life of the policy.

 - Talk to an adviser about the right amount of cover for you.

 - You can have TPD cover as a standalone product or added as an accelerated benefit that’s taken from your Business life cover policy – ask us how.